Workers at Ford's southern India plant seek halt amid COVID-19 surge - News Break

 Workers at Ford's southern India plant seek halt amid COVID-19 surge

-Dozens of workers staged a lunchtime sit-in protest on Thursday at Ford Motor Co's (F.N) plant in India's Tamil Nadu state, demanding paid leave and health benefits, three sources familiar with the matter said, as the country battles the coronavirus.
+CHENNAI, May 27 (Reuters) - Dozens of workers staged a lunchtime sit-in protest on Thursday at Ford Motor Co’s plant in India’s Tamil Nadu state, demanding paid leave and health benefits, three sources familiar with the matter said, as the country battles the coronavirus.

 Thursday’s brief protest, which sources said did not affect production, came a day after the Chennai Ford Employees Union expressed concern over workers’ safety in a letter sent to management after 230 workers caught the virus.